Student Accessibility Services

-The mission of the Disability Resource Center is to promote and ensure equal access for all College of Eastern Idaho students, faculty, staff, and guests.
+The mission of the Student Accessibility Services Center is to promote and ensure equal access for all College of Eastern Idaho students, faculty, staff, and guests.
 The College is committed to providing educational opportunities to all qualified individuals and, in doing so, complies with the Americans with Disabilities Act of 1990 (ADA) as amended in the ADA Amendments Act of 2008 (ADAAA) and Section 504 of the Rehabilitation Act of 1973, which states that no qualified person shall, because of their disability, be denied access to, participation in, or the benefits of any program or activity operated by the College.

 Alternative Media Guidelines